Gluesticks Blog

 Watch our step by step video!

 We have chickens, therefore we needed chicken ornaments to hang on the tree.
 One for each of our chickens!
 The kids had fun painting our chicken ornaments and they look ADORABLE on our tree.
-My favorite part is that I didn’t paint a single one.
+My favorite part is that I didn't paint a single one.
 They did such a great job and they look just like our cute flock.
+If you have chickens you 1: need this chicken cookie cutter and 2: need chicken ornaments.

 chicken ornament on tree

 Have you tried making ornaments out of baking soda?
 They dry smooth and bright white.
-You can leave the white or paint them with acrylic paint.
+You can leave them white or paint them with acrylic paint.
 We added a coat of spray paint to ours for a bit of shine.

 3 chicken ornaments